msfasha/Arabic-Deep-Learning-OCR/README.md

 The details of this model was presented at: https://arxiv.org/abs/2009.01987

-Code to generate images can be found at: https://github.com/msfasha/TextIimagesToolkit
+Code to generate the dataset (Arabic word images and labels) can be found at: https://github.com/msfasha/TextIimagesToolkit

 Samples of the used dataset (binary format) can be found at: https://drive.google.com/drive/folders/1mRefmN4Yzy60Uh7z3B6cllyyOXaxQrgg?usp=sharing